MDJ-Mikkel-Djurhuus/blog-entry/README.md

 # DevOps
 ![DevOps](https://upload.wikimedia.org/wikipedia/commons/thumb/0/05/Devops-toolchain.svg/512px-Devops-toolchain.svg.png)

-DevOps is a software engineering culture and practice, that aims at unifying software development (Dev) and software operation (Ops).
+DevOps is a software engineering culture and practice, that aims at unifying software development (Dev) and software operation (Ops)<sup>[4](#4)</sup>.

-As DevOps is intended to be a cross-functional mode of working, rather than a single DevOps tool there are sets (or "toolchains") of multiple tools.
+As DevOps is intended to be a cross-functional mode of working, rather than a single DevOps tool there are sets (or "toolchains") of multiple tools<sup>[5](#5)</sup>.
 Such DevOps tools are expected to fit into one or more of these categories, reflective of key aspects of the development and delivery process:

 - Code — code development and review, source code management tools, code merging
 - Build — continuous integration tools, build status